 Step 2: Start your research of penny stocks using the Charles Schwab Market Screen This broker provides profiles of penny stocks, but as always with penny stocks, you may have to undertake some of your own research and due diligence.
 If the stock is covered, you will benefit from the extensive analysis from Morningstar.
 The market screener allows you to quickly locate small-cap stocks.
 Choose from Micro Cap or Small Cap and select your price criteria.

 Step 3: Invest in penny stocks by clicking on trade Click on the stock you want to trade.
 From the stock profile page, click Trade.
 Place your order.

 - Flat trading fees

 Interactive Broker - Best U.K. Penny Stock Broker for 2021

 Min Deposit: $10,000

-Margin requirements: Interactive Brokers has low stock borrowing financing fees, ranging from 3.90 percent (under $25k) to 3.02 percent ($3.5M).
+Interactive Brokers has low stock borrowing fees, ranging from 3.90% (under $25k) to 3.02% ($3.5M).
 Stocks trading below $5 on an exchange are subject to the same margin requirements and fees as other exchange-traded stocks (Long positions: 30% or $2,000, whichever is greater.
 Short positions: $2.50 per share or 100% of the stock value, whichever is greater.)
-OTC stocks, including delisted exchange stocks, are not considered marginable and thus require a 100 percent margin to trade.
+OTC stocks, including delisted exchange stocks, don't qualify for trade margins and thus require a 100 percent buying price.
 However, Interactive provides access to ATSs like ArcaEdge, which may allow margin trading.